chenxy285/CourseProject/CodeBook.md

 ## Units
 * The units of acceleration signal from the smartphone accelerometer are standard gravity units 'g'.
-The units of angular velocity vector measured by the gyroscope are radians/second.
+* The units of angular velocity vector measured by the gyroscope are radians/second.

-Notes:

-## Measurements
+## Measurements of the Processed Data
 As mentioned above,the variables remaining are just the calculatd means and standard deviations of these sets of data:

 * tBodyAccMeanX